Fact file - 2019 entry

 Through a series of two-hour lectures, you’ll look at the issue of architectural and spatial representations in the development of architectural theory, delivered in line with both the realistic built environment scope- the historical, modern and post-modern languages in architectural and spatial design, and the surrealistic built environmental scope.

 You may continue with architecture, undertaking a year’s supervised professional experience, the two year MArch Architecture (ARB/RIBA Part II), and a further year in industry to achieve professional architect status in the UK.
+The MArch programme can be done at any University of your choice.

 This course is validated by the Royal Institute of British Architects (RIBA) and the Architects' Registration Board (ARB) for exemption from their Part One professional examination.